parski/River/README.md

 ### Client Behavior

-Client behavior is mostly up to the client.
-Apart from *the one rule* of River clients only recommendations are provided.
+Apart from *the one rule* for River clients to abide by only behavior recommendations are provided.

 #### The One Rule